ImSingee/pyclub/README.md

 # Introduction
 This is a webapp powered by __flask__ & __bootstrap__,which is designed for:
-- **Collecting sharings shared by members in Wechat group, save them into database and show them on a webpage**
+- **A very very friendly community for newbie**
-- **Q&A. Posting questions or views, other members can comment on it, a bit like Tieba**
+- **Enhance communication.Posting questions or sharing views, other members can comment on it, a bit like Tieba**

 # Config
 to make WTForm work correctly, we need a secret key.The secret key is a random-like string.